SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Specific Attribute Control (SAC)

 To evaluate the response of LLMs to induced personality traits, we used the \textbf{mean of model-generated responses} as the metric for trait intensity across three levels: 1, 3, and 5.
 For each trait and intensity level, the score was compared against the neutral baseline.
 The \textbf{delta value} was computed by subtracting the neutral score from the induced score:

 This normalization ensured all traits shared a common baseline (0) and enabled meaningful cross-trait and cross-model comparisons.

 Figure \ref{fig:delta_all} illustrates the effect of inducing traits at intensity levels 1, 3, and 5, through deltas, allowing us to focus solely on the magnitude and direction of change.
-These bar charts provide a comprehensive comparison across all 16 traits for all three LLMs.
-As intensity increases, we observe a smooth and directional shift in trait deltas - from strong negative values at intensity 1, to moderate values closer to zero at intensity 3, and strong positive deltas at intensity 5.
+These bar charts provide a comprehensive comparison across all 16 traits for all four LLMs.
+As intensity increases, we observe a smooth and directional shift in trait deltas - from negative values at intensity 1, to moderate values closer to zero at intensity 3, and positive deltas at intensity 5.
 This trend indicates that SAC enables monotonic modulation of personality traits, with intensity 3 representing a plausible midpoint.
 This is a stark improvement from P2 Prompting wherein numerous negative deltas were observed even when positively keyed as seen in Tables \ref{tab:P2_deltas_part1} and \ref{tab:P2_deltas_part2}.
-Even those traits which were the most \textbf{divisive under neutral MPI} - namely \textit{Introversion}, \textit{Distrust}, and \textit{Reserve} - were shown to follow consistent, smooth, and monotonic paths when intensity was induced.
 The consistency of these patterns across traits and models reinforces the robustness and semantic alignment of our framework.

+Next, we analyse inter-trait movement across LLMs to understand whether or not LLMs are capable of emulating latent psychological structures known in human personality science. \textbf{Co-movers} were selected by identifying the two traits with the largest deltas (positive or negative) accompanying the induction of a target trait as can be seen in Figure \ref{fig:gemini-claude-correlation-graph}.
+While Figures \ref{fig:gemini-claude-correlation-graph} shows the results for \texttt{Claude 3.7 Sonnet}, we observed similar modulation and co-movement patterns in the other three LLMs as well, indicating that the SAC framework generalizes well across architectures (publicly accessible via Zenodo \cite{sac_zenodo}).

+The presence and behavior of these co-movers offer insights into whether LLMs capture inter-trait dependencies beyond the directly manipulated trait.